-‘Patients who had undergone sex reassignment surgery at his hospital, stated that the problems presented by patients before the surgery had not been resolved, at either human relationship, work or emotional level.’
+‘Patients who had undergone sex reassignment surgery at his hospital stated that the problems presented by patients before the surgery had not been resolved, at either human relationship, work or emotional level.’

 Sex and gender.
-Dr. Lawrence S. Mayer, an epidemiologist specialising in Psychiatry, and Dr. Paul R. McHugh, said to be the most important American psychiatrist of the last half century, have recently published a study entitled “Sexuality and Gender” in the journal The New Atlantis (see HERE), which offers an exhaustive review of more than five hundred scientific articles related with this matter.
+Dr. Lawrence S. Mayer, an epidemiologist specializing in Psychiatry, and Dr. Paul R. McHugh, said to be the most important American psychiatrist of the last half-century, have recently published a study entitled “Sexuality and Gender” in the journal The New Atlantis (see HERE), which offers an exhaustive review of more than five hundred scientific articles related with this matter.
 “I was alarmed to learn that the LGBT community bears a disproportionate rate of mental health problems compared to the population as a whole”, says Dr. Mayer, one of the authors of the article.
 1

 In November 2014, Dr. McHugh had already published a report on the website First Things2, in which he explained his decision as head of the Psychiatry Department at John Hopkins hospital in Baltimore, US, to no longer propose any sex reassignment surgery, in view of the negative findings that he obtained after a retrospective examination of patients who had undergone the procedure.

 In the current article, the authors looked at studies published in recent years, in an attempt to establish statistically significant, well-proven evidence.
-Compared to other related studies, which often offer contradictory results on the topic, this one is distinguished by the large amount of data from many different sources, which gives it special credibility, as well as the backing of its indisputably eminent authors.
+Compared to other related studies, which often offer contradictory results on the topic, this one is distinguished by a large amount of data from many different sources, which gives it special credibility, as well as the backing of its indisputably eminent authors.

 However, this does not appear to be the conclusion reached by the studies concerned, but rather the contrary.

 The extensive 140-page study offers surprising results, summarised below: